There are two approaches available to manage what privileges a Crowd user has when they login to Nexus Repository Manager.

-Mapping Crowd Groups to Nexus Repository Manager Roles is preferable because there is less configuration is involved overall in Nexus Repository Manager and assigning users to Crowd groups can be centrally managed inside of Crowd by your security team after the initial Nexus setup
+Mapping Crowd Groups to Nexus Repository Manager Roles is preferable because there is less configuration is involved overall in Nexus Repository Manager and assigning users to Crowd groups can be centrally managed inside of Crowd by your security team after the initial repository manager setup.

-To map a Crowd group to a Nexus role, open the Roles panel by clicking on the Roles link under the Security section of the Nexus sidebar menu.
+To map a Crowd group to a Nexus Repository Manager role, open the Roles panel by clicking on the Roles link under the Security section of the sidebar menu.
 Click on the Add… button and select External Role Mapping as shown in Figure 9.7, “Adding an External Role Mapping” and the Map External Role dialog.

 After choosing the Crowd realm, the Role drop-down should list all the Crowd groups the nexus crowd application has access to.
 Select the group to would like to map in the Role field and click Create Mapping.

-To illustrate this feature, consider the Crowd server user with an id
+To illustrate this feature, consider the Crowd server user with an id of

 brian.
 As visible in the Crowd

 administrative interface in Figure 9.11, “Crowd Groups for User "brian"”, the user is a member of the

 Click on the Add… button and select External User Role Mapping from the drop-down as shown in Figure 9.12, “Adding an External User Role Mapping”.